Regulatory framework and trends

 Are sponsored employees subject to any medical checks?

-Yes.
-Before being admitted to work, third-country nationals must undergo a medical examination unless they have been lawfully residing in Belgium for a minimum of two years.
+Yes, in general, third-country nationals must undergo a medical examination unless they have been lawfully residing in Belgium for a minimum of two years.

 Must sponsored employees meet any medical or other insurance requirements?